 When Wilshire's services involve providing a client with specific manager or service provider recommendations, Wilshire will provide information on its relationship with managers or service providers for the client's further evaluation.
-For more information, refer to the Procedures.
+For more information, refer to Wilshire Associates Incorporated Procedures on Managing Conflicts of Interest ("Procedures").the Procedures.
 When Wilshire recommends a Wilshire fund or other Wilshire-managed product to a client, the client will be provided with disclosure as to the potential conflict of interest and as to the benefits (economic and otherwise) that Wilshire may obtain from a client's investment in a Wilshire fund or use of a Wilshire-managed product, and the client will be required to acknowledge and accept such conflict in writing.
 Additional steps may be required in certain circumstances as may be determined by Legal/Compliance or the WMC.